claranet/tfwrapper/README.md

 - `AWS_SECRET_ACCESS_KEY`
 - `AWS_SESSION_TOKEN`

+### Azure Service Principal credentials

+Those AzureRM credentials are loaded only if you are using the Service Principal mode.
+They are acquired from the profile defined in `~/.azurerm/config.yml`

+- `ARM_CLIENT_ID`
+- `ARM_CLIENT_SECRET`

 ### Stack configurations and credentials

 The `terraform['vars']` dictionary from the stack configuration is accessible as Terraform variables.

 The profile defined in the stack configuration is used to acquire credentials accessible from Terraform.
+There is two supported providers, the variables which will be loaded depends on the used provider.

 - `TF_VAR_aws_account`
 - `TF_VAR_aws_region`